dotnet/razor/docs/InsertingRazorIntoVSCodeCSharp.md

     ![image](images/blobartifacts.png)
 4. Unzip the BlobArtifacts.zip file you end up with and delete:
-    - Any file that doesn't start with "RazorLanguageServer"
+    - Any file that doesn't start with "RazorLanguageServer" or "DevKitTelemetry"
     - The file that starts with "RazorLanguageServer-PlatformAgnostic"
-    - **Note:** If you are making any changes to [VS Code telemetry](https://github.com/dotnet/razor/tree/main/src/Razor/src/Microsoft.VisualStudio.DevKit.Razor/), you will likely need to **keep** files that start with "DevKitTelemetry"

-At the end of this process you should have a folder containing 9 files (18 if you're also making VS Code telemetry changes).
+At the end of this process you should have a folder containing 18 files.
 Rename the folder to the version number, pulled from any one of the file names in the folder.

 ![image](images/remaining_files.png)